 Mobile Endpoint Security Issues for CISO’s

 As it turns out, there are 7 primary mobile endpoint security issues CISOs face.
-The first three are similar to traditional endpoints (but need to be secured differently) and four are unique to mobile:
+While the first three are similar to traditional endpoints but need to be secured differently, four are unique to mobile:

 - Corporate email